Quick Sort

 3. Recursively apply the same steps to left and right sub-arrays.

-Quick Sort Algorithm (Pseudo code)
+Quick Sort Algorithm (Pseudo code-last element as pivot)

 ✨ Example